SOVIET SECRETS AND MYSTIC PEOPLE OF THE DEEP URALS

 Traditional Siberian dinner and overnight in Khanty-Mansiysk.

-After enjoying a last Mansi breakfast together, we'll take care of your transfer to Khanty-Mansiysk Airport for your trip back home and/or your connection to yet another exciting destination in the region such as the Komi Republic or the Soviet Urals.
+After sharing a last meal together, we'll take care of your transfer to Khanty-Mansiysk Airport for your homeward flight.

 End of the tour.